BMC starts jumbo ‘fulfilling’ exercise

-In order to fill the jumbo COVID-19 centres across the city, Brihanmumbai Municipal Corporation has now planned to shift all the COVID-19 patients from hospitals to jumbo facilities once they turn asymptomatic.
+In order to fill the jumbo Covid centres across the city, Brihanmumbai Municipal Corporation has now planned to shift all the Covid-19 patients from hospitals to jumbo facilities once they turn asymptomatic.
 This comes after most of the jumbo facilities have more than 40 per cent of beds vacant which need to be utilised.

 BMC Additional Municipal Commissioner Suresh Kakani said shifting asymptomatic patients will help change the ambience which might contribute to faster recovery and mental stability during treatment.
 “It is learnt that most of the Covid positive patients become asymptomatic after 10 days of their admission.
 This means they cannot spread infection to anyone.
 So we decided to shift them to jumbo facilities which help them cope up with their mental health by doing various activities at these centres,” he said.